SAP-samples/teched2022-DA181/exercises/Exercise_1_Setup/README.md

 There will be 2 users assigned to each participants for this workshop which will be assigned during the event
     - TECHEDUSERXX is the user that contains the tables and data
     - TECHEDCONNXX is a technical user that will be used for connection from the SAP HANA Cloud to the on-prem SAP HANA Platform.

->XX will be a number assigned during the live virtual workshop event.
-Please make sure that you are only using the assigned user so that it will not interfer with others

 <details><summary><mark>If you are following this tutorial after the live event, please create these 2 users in the tenant database connected with SYSTEM user</mark></summary>
 <p>